-A healthy fish community is an indicator of resource health, and also an important component to maintaining a high-quality aquatic resource.
+A healthy fish community is an indicator of resource health, and also an important component to maintaining a high qualityhigh-quality aquatic resource.
 Environmental stressors continue to threaten the integrity of the watershed's fish-supporting resources.
 These stressors can include metals, nutrients, sediment, temperature, and Aquatic Invasive Species (AIS).

-Protect and Restore the Function of Upland Areas
+Maintain Ecological Health / Protect and Restore the Function thatof Upland Areas Provide

-The BCWD is home to several plant and animal species that are sensitive and valuable from an ecological standpoint.
-These plant and animal species are indicators of a healthy watershed which is a reflection of the land use in the rural portions of the watershed, resulting in more intact upland areas.
-The BCWD intends to protect and enhance these upland areas in order to maximize the ecosystem services (i.e., filtration, groundwater recharge, wildlife habitat, rate control) provided by this part of the landscape.
+The BCWD is home to several plant and animal species that are sensitive and valuable from an ecological standpoint. -which These plant and animal species are indicators of a healthy watershed which is a reflection of the land use in the rural portions of the watershed, resulting in more intact upland areas.
+The BCWD intends to protect and enhance these waterbodies upland areas in order to maximize the ecosystem services (i.e., filtration, groundwater recharge, wildlife habitat, rate control) provided by this part of the landscape.